civican/legisinfo/42-1/bills/C-22/bill_text.md

 ### Section 4

-  **(1)** The National Security and Intelligence Committee of Parliamentarians is established, consisting of a Chair and up to eight other members, each of whom must be a member of either House of Parliament other than a minister of the Crown, a minister of state or a parliamentary secretary.
+  **(1)** The National Security and Intelligence Committee of Parliamentarians is established, consisting of a Chair and up to 10 other members, each of whom must be a member of either House of Parliament other than a minister of the Crown, a minister of state or a parliamentary secretary.

-  **(2)** The Committee is to consist of not more than two members who are members of the Senate and not more than seven members who are members of the House of Commons.
-Not more than four Committee members who are members of the House of Commons may be members of the government party.
+  **(2)** The Committee is to consist of not more than three members who are members of the Senate and not more than eight members who are members of the House of Commons.
+Not more than five Committee members who are members of the House of Commons may be members of the government party.

   **(3)** The Committee is not a committee of either House of Parliament or of both Houses.